taehoryu/arepo-tutorial/docs/_sources/Session3.rst.txt

 2) installation

 To use ``AREPO``, you don't need to install anything.
 What you need is proper environmental modules required for compiling and runnign ``AREPO`` simulations.
 However, you need to install ``Arepo-snap-util`` to use the built-in routines in the code.
 Once you install it, you can call any functions of the code in your python scripts by adding a line ``from loadmodules import *`` to the header of your python scripts.
+To install ``Arepo-snap-util'', you follow several steps.

+  - load modules.

-To install ``Arepo-snap-util'', you first need to load a python module,
+  Let's load a python module,

 .. code-block:: console

    $ module load anaconda3 gsl

+  - set the path to ``gsl``

 Then go to the ``Arepo-snap-util'' directory,

 .. code-block:: console